 In addition to developing their senses and foundational skills, babies are learning how to learn!
 A major goal of Montessori is to help infants develop habits of concentration, perseverance when confronted with challenges, independent problem solving and other skills that will serve them well throughout childhood and adulthood no matter what type of work they choose.

-How to begin using Montessori with your baby
+How to begin using Montessori with your baby at home

-- A sense of order.
+- Offer a sense of order.
 For adults, a messy office with papers everywhere can be a source of stress and confusion.
 The same is true for your little one and their play area.
 Children function best in an organized playspace that is not over-stimulating.
 A favorite Montessori teacher saying is, “A place for everything and everything in its place.”

 - Present just the right amount of challenge.
 There is an understanding in Montessori that if you give your child a material and they use it “correctly” right away, you waited too long to introduce it.
 The best learning happens as children make mistakes while they try to figure something out and eventually achieve mastery on their own.
 When you look for toys for babies, try to choose ones that provide an appropriate level of challenge: not so easy that your child gets bored or so complicated that they get frustrated.